-Separate and unequal continues: More than 80% of black and Latino segregated schools are in high-poverty areas, compared with 5% of segregated white schools.
+Separate and unequal continues: More than 80 percent of black and Latino segregated schools are in high-poverty areas, compared with 5 percent of segregated white schools.

 Today, the arguments are about affirmative action and the disparities created by the use of property taxes to fund schools.
 Just last year, the Supreme Court offered a split decision on affirmative action admissions to college, upholding race-based admissions at the University of Michigan's Law School but striking down a similar process used for Michigan's undergraduates.

-The issues have changed, but the fundamental question remains: How equal are America's educational opportunities?
+The issues have changed, but the fundamental question remains: How equal are American educational opportunities?